phosfuldev/phos_website/_posts/2024-10-05-public-acknowledgement-about-Liv-and-Mukta;-documenting-and-responding-to-comments.md

 C3: That we made up?
 You literally shared the full text of the poem which is sexually explicit and in the first person.
 Sharing unsolicited sexual material is at the very least a violation.
 Anyone who received that poem with no context, warning, or consent would believe this is someone sharing unsolicited sexual fantasies.
 Again I find it very disturbing how much you are willing to dismiss the nature of this and use positionality and identity to obfuscate sexual violence.

-Me (responding to C3): I'm not dismissing it I'm trying to tell you it was already addressed (in part 1).
+Me (replying to C3): I'm not dismissing it I'm trying to tell you it was already addressed (in part 1).
 I just posted something new related so feel free to read.
 I have to go now though

 Mukta: also, more info(?), poem was written that day and shared to my stories as usual and shared to few ppl including liv.
 And yes I should have asked or given a warning/note at least as , as a survivor i understand feeling triggered and yet i didn't practice this that time which i should have